impresso/impresso-language-identification-cookbook/README.md

 ### Stage Ensemble: Deciding the language per content item

-Given the output from various LID systems and the original language information, we finally decide the language of an article according to the following rules:
+Given the output from various LID systems, the original language information, and optional OCRQA scores, we finally decide the language of an article according to the following rules:

 - If the overall support for the original language is below 75%, we ignore it completely.
 Otherwise, the original language is treated the same way as any